 Phone Calls & Phone Usage Policy

-All phone calls from jail are collect calls or through a pre-paid phone account .
-Calls made in jail are usually more costly than regular phone calls.
+All phone calls from jail are collect calls or through a pre-paid phone account.
+Calls made in jail are usually more expensive than regular phone calls.
 Inmates are able to make phone calls, with restrictions on when and how often you can use the phone, but you should keep in mind that every inmate wants to use the phone too, so they can call their family.
 If you break the rules, phone privileges might get cut back or eliminated completely, as part of the punishment.

 The Bexar County Detention Division phone number is: 210-335-6335